Sphereon-Opensource/funke/README.md

 Many things, but we for sure want to have these in before demo day:
     - Presenting mdocs isn't working at present.
 Finishing up some Presentation Exchange changes to make it work.
     - We need to finish the C\'\' flow for presenting with NFC
+    - Same device flows for VP (deeplinks) aren't working, only cross-device